Industries Served

 How long will it take to electropolish a part?

-The cycle time required to electropolish a part is primarily based on the current / amps and surface area of the part or total surface area and rectifer current if multiple parts are desired to be electropolished at the same time.
+The cycle time required to electropolish a part is primarily based on the current / amps and surface area of the part or total surface area and rectifier current if multiple parts are desired to be electropolished at the same time.

 Visit the Electropolishing Current Required Calculation Spreadsheet to calculate the approximate cycle time required for a part or total parts for electropolishing.